lillycat332/mononotes/README.md

 - It isn't closed source
 - It's SwiftUI aside from the monaco editor, so it feels native
 - If you don't like webshit ( I don't ) you can choose to use a native editor instead for better performance.

 ## Disadvantages
 - The code is a mess
 - I made this in like an hour

 ## Why
 - Because a certain note taking app went closed source
 - Because I can

 ## TODO
 - Proper organisation file view in the sidebar
 - ~~Perhaps an option to disable the monaco editor in place of a lesser featured, SwiftUI only editor?~~ DONE

+## KNOWN ISSUES
+- Sometimes the markdown parser dies for no apparent reason (mostly with the native editor, perhaps an encoding thing?)
+- The preferences UI isn't very good
+- The app sucks